REDWANE-AIT-OUKAZZAMANE/mindmesh-frontend/README.md

 # MindMesh Frontend

-This is the frontend application for MindMesh, built with Next.js and React.
+This is the frontend application for MindMesh, built with Flutter.

 ## Features